cozy/cozy-pass-mobile/README.md

 **Run the app**

 - Open the solution file in Visual Studio.
-- Restore the nuget packages.
+- Restore the nuget packages (Menu Project > Restore NuGet packages).
 - Build and run the app.

 # Contribute